ghusta/docker-postgres-world-db/README.md

 - city -> country (country_fk)
 - country -> city (country_capital_fkey)

-# Docker
+# Run a Docker container

-You can launch this docker image like this :
+You can run a Docker container with this command (replace _xxxx_ by your local port) :

 `docker run -d -p xxxx:5432 ghusta/postgres-world-db:2.6`